meandor/rechnernetze/README.md

 ## Exercise no. 1

 Build a messaging ticker with a gui.
-The gui has to contain an input field for the message and a selection for specified message types.
+The gui has to contain an input field for the content and a selection for specified content types.
 All messages have to be displayed in order.

-Threads should be used to generate random messages with a random selection of the message types and random intervals in which they are posted.
+Threads should be used to generate random messages with a random selection of the content types and random intervals in which they are posted.
 A queue should be used to sort the incoming messages.
 The thread count should be specified during startup.